Daynil/pomodoro-timer/README.md

 the browser.
 Gulp will watch for changes and automatically recompile .ts files and refresh browsers, as well as injecting .css changes without refresh.

-Angular version 2.0.0-alpha.40
+Angular version 2.0.0-alpha.40 <br>
-index.html: Entry point for app, loads required items, app hook in body. app.ts: Base angular component bootstraped. gulp.config.js: Identifies the location of all .ts files to auto-compile. gulpfile.js: Simple gulpfile, start with $ gulp serve.
+index.html: Entry point for app, loads required items, app hook in body. <br>
+app.ts: Base angular component bootstraped. <br>
+gulp.config.js: Identifies the location of all .ts files to auto-compile. <br>
+gulpfile.js: Simple gulpfile, start with $ gulp serve.